oracle/rwloadsim/docs/OLTP.md

 If you are running a different webserver and/or a different version of gnuplot, you will need to adjust the commands appropriately.

+Note that the location under your webservers root must mach the setting in your {key}.rwl file mentioned below.

 ### Installing the RWP\*Load Simulator

 Please follow instructions for rwloadsim itself.